National History Day

 Beyond the academic benefits that creating a History Day project offers, participation in the competition itself has a profound effect on the development of our students.
 Adolescents must be given opportunities to recognize what they are truly capable of, and the creation and professional presentation of their long-term research is one such opportunity.

 Dr. Maria Montessori wrote about a concept called the “valorization of the personality”.
-This term refers to the solidification of an adolescent’s persona, and their realization that they are able to complete important, meaningful work.
+This term refers to the solidification of an adolescent’s persona, and the realization that they are able to complete important, meaningful work.
 The structure and outcome of the History Day project allows our Junior High students to explore an interest, tackle large-scale research, create analytical projects, and present their hard work to educational professionals.
 All of these aspects contribute to their valorization by helping them acknowledge their value as independent, accomplished young adults.